Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 ![Import](../../Assets/Screenshots/RetailSuiteAccounting/Extras/Import/Import.png "[Import]")

-**Import from:**

-The following import options are available in the tab:
+> [Info] The import function is also available in the *FISCAL YEARS* tab of the *Settings* menu entry, see [Import postings](./02d_FiscalYears.md#import-postings).

+- *Import from:*
+A list of the available import options is displayed:

   - *Compeso 7.x fiscal year backups*
   - *Import of data in CVS format*
   - *Import of data in CVS format from invoicing solution*
   - *Import of data in GDI standard interface format*
   - *Import of openTRANS INVOIC XLM data*
   - *Import of data in FQBATCH format from Schilling Software GmbH*

 - [COMPESO 7.X]
 Click this button to import data in Compeso proprietary format.
-The *Compeso 7.X* window is displayed, see [Compeso 7.X](#compeso-7x).
+Follow the instructions provided in the following windows, see [Compeso 7.X](#compeso-7x).

 - [CSV]
 Click this button to import data in CSV format.
-The *CSV* window is displayed, [CSV](#csv).
+Follow the instructions provided in the following windows, see [CSV](#csv).

 - [CSV LS-MOTOR]
 Click this button to import data in CSV format from an invoicing solution.
-The *CSV LS-MOTOR* window is displayed, see [CSV LS-Motor](#csv-ls-motor).
+Follow the instructions provided in the following windows, see [CSV LS-Motor](#csv-ls-motor).

 [comment]: <> (LS ENGINE?)

 - [GDI]
 Click this button to import data in GDI standard interface format.
-The *GDI* window is displayed, see [GDI](#gdi).
+Follow the instructions provided in the following windows, see [GDI](#gdi).

 - [OPENTRANS]
 Click this button to import data in openTRANS INVOIC XML format.
-The *OPENTRANS* window is displayed, see [openTRANS](#opentrans).
+Follow the instructions provided in the following windows, see [openTRANS](#opentrans).

-- [SCHILLING ACCOUNTING]
+- [SCHILLING BUCHHALTUNG]
 Click this button to import data in Schilling Software proprietary FQBATCH format.
-The *SCHILLING ACCOUNTING* window is displayed, see [Schilling accounting](#schilling-accounting).

-  > [Info] This tab can also be accessed via the *Import postings* window from the [FISCAL YEARS](./02d_FiscalYears.md#import-postings) tab in the user interface.
+Follow the instructions provided in the following windows, see [Schilling Accounting](#schilling-accounting).

 ## Compeso 7.X

 *Accounting > Extras > Tab IMPORT > Button COMPESO 7.X*

-### Compeso 7.X: Step 1

 ![Import Compeso 7.X Step 1](../../Assets/Screenshots/RetailSuiteAccounting/Extras/Import/Compeso01.png "[Import Compeso 7.X Step 1]")

-**Files**
+**Step 1**

+- *Files*
+A list of compatible files is displayed.
+The following files are permitted:

   - *backup.ctl*
-  Select the corresponding file for upload in the ctl-format.
-  - [Choose file]
-    Click this button to select a file from your device to be uploaded.
-The explorer is displayed in a new window.
-If no file has been selected yet, the notice *No file chosen* is displayed to the right of the button.
   - *backup.dat*
-  Select the corresponding file for upload in the dat-format.
-  - [Choose file]
-    Click this button to select a file from your device to be uploaded.
-The explorer is displayed in a new window.
-If no file has been selected yet, the notice *No file chosen* is displayed to the right of the button.
   - *abrzr.dat*
-  Select the corresponding file for upload in the dat-format.

 - [Choose file]
-    Click this button to select a file from your device to be uploaded.
-The explorer is displayed in a new window.
-If no file has been selected yet, the notice *No file chosen* is displayed to the right of the button.
+Click this button to select a file from your computer to be uploaded.
+If no file has been selected yet, the notice "No file chosen" is displayed.

 - [UPLOAD]
-  Click this button to upload the selected file(s).
-The *Compeso 7.x: Step 2* window is displayed.
-The *Converting...* notice is displayed during the conversion process.
+Click this button to upload the selected file.
+The *Compeso 7.x: Step 2* is displayed.

 - [CONTINUE]
 Click this button to proceed to the next step.
-This button is locked until at least one file has been uploaded.

-### Compeso 7.X: Step 2

 ![Import Compeso 7.X Step 2](../../Assets/Screenshots/RetailSuiteAccounting/Extras/Import/Compeso02.png "[Import Compeso 7.X Step 2]")

-**Converting...**
+**Step 2**

+- *Converting...*
+This notice is displayed during the import process.

 - [CANCEL]
 Click this button to cancel the process.
-This button is only displayed during the conversion process.

-> [Info] The *Converting...* notice is displayed during the conversion process.
-As soon as the conversion is completed, the *File imported!* confirmation window is displayed.
-Click the [OK] button to continue.
-The *Compeso 7.x: Step 3* window is displayed.

 [comment]: <> (Der Prozess geht nicht weiter, System hängt.
 Ich habe versucht eine exportierte DAT-Datei -Reiter EXPORT- zu importieren, aber es scheint nicht zu funktioniere.
 Bug oder keine richtige Datei importiert?)